wlach/gtha-electrification/pages/electrification-and-solar.md

 <DataTable data={usage_shoulder_vs_winter} />

-While some small percentage of the above increase month over month has to do with lightning, the vast majority of extra electricity and gas use was due to space heating requirements.
-In addition to the gas furnace, we used an electric space heater to heat our bedroom at night so I could turn down the thermostat a few extra degrees.
+While some small percentage of the above increase month over month has to do with lightning, the vast majority of extra electricity and gas use was due to indoor heating requirements.
+In addition to cranking up the gas furnace in the winter, we used an electric space heater to heat our bedroom at night so I could turn down the thermostat a few extra degrees.

 ## Cooling

-During the summer, air conditioning is really nice to have although I wouldn't say it's _absolutely_ essential unless you have special needs.
+Ontario summers get somewhat hot and humid.
+As such, air conditioning (AC) is really nice to have.
-Your two options here (both electric): a heat pump or a traditional air conditioner (which is less efficient).
+The two options for AC are both electric: a heat pump or a traditional air conditioner (which is less efficient).
 In either case, it's a smaller portion of your energy use.
 For example here's our comparative usage in the summer (before we got the heat pump) versus the previously measured shoulder month:

 ```sql usage_shoulder_vs_summer
 select Month, "Electric kWh", "Total electricity bill" from utility_measures.utility_measures